-So what do we do about Psalm 37:4, “Take delight in the LORD, and he will give you the desires of your heart.”
+So what do we do about Psalm 37:4, “Take delight in the LORD, and he will give you the desires of your heart”?
 I wish I knew.
 I do not think that you can take this verse to mean that God will give you the thing you really, really want if you’re a really, really good Christian.
 That goes against the message of the Gospel.
-If we could be good enough on our own we wouldn’t need grace.
+If we could be good enough on our own, we wouldn’t need grace.

 I know men and women who are kind and smart and funny and compassionate and would love to be married.
 They have prayed and prayed and dated and joined eHarmony and gone on missions trips and gotten involved in church.
-They long to be married and so far God has said, “No”.
-Or at least, “Not yet”.
+They long to be married and so far God has said, “No.” Or at least, “Not yet.”

 And here’s the really hard part of faith: that has to be enough.
-Knowing that God knows when I don’t know has to be enough.
-It’s not faith to say, “God I totally trust You when I can see what you’re doing.”
+Knowing that God sees singleness in a very positive light has to be enough.
+It’s not faith to say, “God, I totally trust you when I can see what you’re doing.”
 Or “God, I believe you have good plans for me when I’m getting exactly what I want.”
-The hard work of faith is what happens when it hurts, when it breaks, when the thing (or person) we long for doesn’t show up.
-Faith says, “God I can’t see where you’re going with this, but I’m still in.”
+Faith matters most when it hurts, when it breaks, when the thing (or person) we long for doesn’t show up.
+Faith says, “God, I can’t see where you’re going with this, but I’m still in.”

 Stop waiting for your real life to begin.

 Sometimes we get so fixated on the thing we’re asking for we miss what God is doing.
 Don’t focus on a future that might come.
 Instead, get excited about what God is doing right now.
 What are you learning?
 Where have you seen God really show up for you?
-How is He blessing you?
-What sort of family is gathered around you now.
+How is he blessing you?
+What sort of family is gathered around you now?

 Life is happening right now.
 The choices you’re making count.
 The work you’re doing is important.
 It’s time to think about grown-up things like life insurance and retirement savings and mortgages.
 This is not the prologue.
 This is your God-given life.
-Make peace with God’s timing and gently rebuke anyone who tries to suggest that His timing is off.
+Make peace with God’s timing and gently rebuke anyone who tries to suggest that his timing is off.

-God has plans for you and they are good plans, never second best or left behind plans.
+God has plans for you and they are good plans — never second best or left-behind plans.
 Be encouraged.
-As Sarah Bessey writes in Jesus Feminist, “You are not forgotten.”
+You are not forgotten, you are chosen.
 Let the truth of the words sink in; let it ring out in your heart until you can’t hear the lies any more.
-You are not forgotten and you are enough.
+You are not forgotten and you are precious in God’s sight.